 Link to web-published version of the slide show: Web-published Charcoal Flowers

 Link to editable Google Slide show: Google Slide Show Charcoal Flowers

 Link to critique tokens: Charcoal critique tokens

 Have you played Kahoot?
-The game fell on a Monday, which was prefect for a review of materials and a scheduled observation.
+The game fell on a Monday, which was perfect for a review of materials and a scheduled observation.
 Talk about a fun lesson to do with teenagers!
 I know charcoal is a messy medium, but I love it.
 Some of my students don’t enjoy the challenge, but their end results sure look great.
-I went step by step with them and filled out digital notes as we watched a slew of “how to” videos.
+I went step by step with them and filled out digital notes as we watched a slew of “how-to” videos.
 Having a flipped room for reviewing information is rewarding because they are literally telling you about the supplies vs. you standing in front of them lecturing.
 Not to mention a really successful abstract charcoal drawing as the end result.
 This lesson is really worth it!

 Link to published version: Introduction to Charcoal

 Link to editable Google Slide Show: Introduction to Charcoal